optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 In the long run we plan a general overhaul of `MSM` estimation that provides better access to currently internal objects such as the MSM objective function.

-(design-philosophy)=

-## Design Philosophy

-- User facing functions should be generous regarding their input type.
-Example: the `algorithm` argument can be a string, `Algorithm` class or `Algorithm` instance.
-The `algo_options` can be an `AlgorithmOptions` object or a dictionary of keyword arguments.
-- User facing functions should be strict about their output types.
-A strict output type does not just mean that the output type is known (and not a generous Union), but that it is a proper type that enables static analysis for available attributes.
-Example: whenever possible, public functions should not return dicts but proper result types (e.g. `OptimizeResult`, `NumdiffResult`, ...)
-- Internal functions should be strict about input and output types; Typically, a public function will check all arguments, convert them to a proper type and then call an internal function.
-Example: `minimize` will convert any valid value for `algorithm` into an `Algorithm` instance and then call an internal function with that type.
-- Each argument that previously accepted strings or option dictionaries now also accepts input types that are more amenable to static analysis and offer better autocomplete.
-  Example: `algo_options` could just be a dict of keyword arguments.
-Now it can also be an `AlgorithmOptions` instance that enables autocomplete and static analysis for attribute access.
-- Fixed field types should only be used if all fields are known.
-An example where this is not the case are benchmark results, that are better represented as dictionaries.
-- The documentation will mainly show preferred ways of doing things.
-Example: while option dictionaries are allowed in many cases, we always show how to do things in more autocomplete friendly ways.
-- Whenever possible, use immutable types.
-Whenever things need to be changeable, consider using an immutable type with copy constructors for modified instances.
-  Example: instances of `Algorithm` are immutable but using `Algorithm.with_option` users can create modified copies.
-- The main entry point to estimagic are functions, objects are mostly used for configuration and return types.
-This takes the best of both worlds: we get the safety and static analysis that (in Python) can only be achieved using objects but the beginner friendliness and freedom provided by functions.
-Example: Having a `minimize` function, it is very easy to add the possibility of running minimizations with multiple algorithms in parallel and returning the best value.
-Having a `.solve` method on an algorithm object would require a whole new interface for this.

 ## Type checkers and their configuration